 Dumbing us Down by John Taylor Gatto – If you have always had a sense that public schooling isn’t best for children, but couldn’t articulate the depths of that feeling fully, try this book out.
 Two of our staff members here that used to teach in public schools but quit found this book quite validating for why they just couldn’t stay in that world any longer.
 This is a small book and a quick read.

-Anything by Akilah Richards – If you are a person of color and interested in this type of education, check out Akilah Richards’ website.
+Anything by Akilah S. Richards – While focusing on BIPOC (Black, Indigenous, People of Color) Akilah’s work is essential for understanding the deeper work of liberation that Self-Directed Education can offer us all.
 She has articles and a podcast, Fare of the Free Child.
 On her website, she shares that for her family, “unschooling is a tool for decolonizing our education and liberating ourselves from oppressive, exclusive systems.”

 Either Unconditional Parenting by Alfie Kohn or Raising Our Children, Raising Ourselves by Naomi Aldort – Both of these books address how the adults in our space strive to treat children with respect.
 All of the adults in our space are continually working on ourselves and not project our stories, baggage or trauma onto the children.
 We strive to have positive and healthy relationships with ourselves internally, each other, and the with the children.